tiaguinho2009/24SPY-DEV/README.md

 For new users or anyone with questions on how to display online ATCs from ATC24 on the website, refer to the [Wiki](https://github.com/tiaguinho2009/ATC24-Radar/wiki) for guidance, including the [How to see the ATCs Online](https://github.com/tiaguinho2009/ATC24-Radar/wiki/How-to-see-the-ATCs-Online) guide.

-## Latest Update DEV 0.1.3.1
+## Latest Update DEV 0.1.3.2

-- Removed individual CTR buttons; main airport buttons in each FIR now handle this function.
-- Added new airports.
-- Significant code improvements focused on performance and organization.
+- Problem with the button to activate all ATCs resolved.